reactjs/react.dev/content/docs/refs-and-the-dom.md

   render() {
     // tell React that we want the associate the <input> ref
-    // to the `textInput` that we created in the constructor return (
+    // with the `textInput` that we created in the constructor return (
       <div>
         <input